jchristn/HttpServerLite/README.md

 - Added ```Callbacks``` object with callback ```AuthorizeConnection```
 - Parameter routes
 - Breaking changes to synchronize HttpRequest properties with Watson Webserver
+- More efficiency in internal send methods, thank you @marcussacana

 ## Special Thanks